 For many of us, we do not know exactly how the fall semester will play out other than some vague details.
 None of us can predict how the pandemic will affect not only our operations but also university life in general.
 What we can do is proceed with a fluid mindset, the ability to change along with the changing dynamics of the situation, and attacking the situation with what is needed to be successful.

 On my campus, the reopening date for us moved back on three separate occasions.
 My team and I have written draft after draft of reopening protocols only to revise with each new revelation or guideline from the CDC, World Health Organization, or state and local public health authorities.
 My competitive sports team is putting out a fall schedule that looks nothing like they have ever done.
-Only recently, half of our recreation facility has been turned into literal classroom spaces as campus authorities are turning over every rock in which to find available space to allow students to be safely on campus.
+Half of our recreation facility became literal classroom spaces.
+Campus authorities are turning over every rock in which to find available space to allow students to be safely on campus.

 We have taken every change in stride and chosen the fluid mindset and continue to move in the only direction we can – forward.
 We are taking the attack of the changing landscape and redirecting it into a positive direction with new and very cool ideas that will stick with us as we continue to evolve and grow.
 An old proverb states, “In the battle between the river and the rock, the river always wins, not through strength but through perseverance.”
 Be like water.

 Matt Beck, MS, CPRP, RCRSP is currently an associate director for the department of wellness at Oklahoma State University.
-Matt’s expertise is rooted in recreation programs and facility management with specialties in leadership development and project management.
-He has worked in campus recreation at multiple institutions in the roles of associate director of programs, and associate director facilities and operations, as well as serving as a parks and recreation director for two different communities.
-Matt’s collegiate recreation service has included the NIRSA Assembly, NIRSA State Director, NIRSA Professional Registry Commissioner, NIRSA Wasson Award committee, NIRSA Campus Engagement Coordinator, NIRSA Mentor Program, Oklahoma State Workshop Planning Committee Chair, NIRSA State Student Leader, Director of Officials and Officials Committee member at numerous NIRSA tournaments, as well as a presenter at the NIRSA National, Regional and State level conferences.
-He is also currently pursuing a Ph.D. in health, leisure and human performance at OSU.
-Matt can be reached at firstname.lastname@example.org.
+Matt’s expertise is in recreation programs and facility management with specialties in leadership development and project management.
+He has worked in campus recreation at multiple institutions and roles.
+He also has served as a parks and recreation director for two different communities.
+Matt can be reached at email@example.com.